 This craft book suits 2-10 year olds and most of what you’ll need is in your cupboards already, on in grandma’s cupboards for that matter.
 Take the book along when visiting relatives, I’d say.

 Perfect to take along when going over to a barbeque party with friends and giving the kids something to do while you sip a drink and relax.

 It’s of course best if you pre-plan your craft activities, so that you’ll bring all the necessary craft supplies for you kids’ projects of choice: scissors, tape, colored paper, glue, markers, and other craft tools.

-6. Crafts for Boys: The American Boy’s Handy Book: Build a Fort, Sail a Boat, Shoot an Arrow, Throw a Boomerang, Catch Spiders, Fish in the Ice, Camp without a Tent and 150 Other Activities
+The American Boy’s Handy Book: Build a Fort, Sail a Boat, Shoot an Arrow, Throw a Boomerang, Catch Spiders, Fish in the Ice, Camp without a tent, and building a fort

 by Daniel Carter Beard, who is the co-founder of the boy scouts of America.
 Do I need to say anything else?